MatthiasKainer/PSReg/README.md

 ## getting started

+You can start and test the module by calling this one-liner:

+    $f = "$env:TEMP/psregister.psm1";$c = new-object system.net.webclient;$c.DownloadFile("http://ow.ly/u5RmT", $f);Import-Module $f -DisableNameChecking;add-register-location "psregister://psreg.net/";

-Open your Powershell Profile File and add the following line:
+Otherwise clone this repo and open your Powershell Profile File and add the following line:

     Import-Module path_to_the_file\PSRegister.psm1 -DisableNameChecking